What is an Asset Class? Understanding Capital Markets

 - Common asset classes include equities, fixed income, FX, and alternatives.

-- Valuations and liquidity vary based on asset and market conditions; historic assumptions may not be reliable.
+- Valuations and liquidity vary based on the asset and capital markets conditions.

 What is an Asset Class?

-Asset classes are groupings of investments with similar characteristics in terms of structure, risk, and reward.
+Asset classes are groupings of investments with similar characteristics; structure, risk, and reward.

 By grouping investments, it is easier to understand their absolute and relative returns.

-There may be no correlation between the asset classes; however, investors may rotate between them based on returns, market conditions, or investment goals.
-Others may diversify across the asset classes based on weightings.
+There may be no correlation between asset classes; however, investors may rotate between them based on returns, capital markets conditions, or goals.

 What are the main Asset Classes?

-The most common asset classes are cash, fixed income, equities, FX, commodities, alternatives, and digital assets.
+Common asset classes are cash, fixed income, equities, FX, commodities, alternatives, and digital assets (it is common to list asset classes from lowest to highest risk).

-In some asset classes, the investment will be listed on a public exchange or market, while in others it is a private or over the counter (OTC) transaction.
+Some asset classes are traded on a public exchanges or capital markets, while in others are private or over the counter (OTC) transactions.

-Valuations on public markets are dynamic, while in private markets, they are opaque and often subjective.
-As at 31.12.2023 the largest asset classes by notional outstanding were:
+Valuation of public capital markets is dynamic, while in private markets they are often subjective.
+The largest capital markets by notional outstanding are:

 Equities Asset Class

-Liquidity: High, subject to how much of the company is floated, volumes, market, etc.
+Liquidity: High, subject to how much of the company is floated, daily volumes, capital markets depth, etc.

-Returns: Appreciation of value and dividend payments (cash or shares).
+Returns: Appreciation of value and dividend payments (in cash or shares).

 Risk: Company performance and market risk.